 Note: The same principles for modifying existing EI structure apply to all inventory types.
-If existing representation of EI structure is incorrect, the incorrect structure can only be modified by submitting the appropriate forms available at the EAS webpage, www.tceq.texas.gov/goto/ieas.
+If existing representation of EI structure is incorrect, please contact the EAS for assistance.

 A Path Deactivation Request Form is also available on the EAS webpage.
 Use the Path Deactivation Request Form to request that the EAS unlink an active, existing FIN from an existing EPN.
 Please give a reason for each set of deactivation requests.
 Paths cannot be deactivated using the STEERS-AEIR Web-EI system.